Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 infrastructure — KnowYou makes it harder for copycat brands to enter
 without similar groundwork.

+How to afford to doit:
+### **1. Use Pay-Per-Use or Revenue-Sharing Models**

+- **no prepay or buy in bulk.** Instead, structure partnerships where I only pay when i make a sale.

+- **Example:** Lab charges $90/test > I charge $200/test > $110 gross margin per kit.

+- **Compounding pharmacy:** Only fills prescriptions as needed, means no inventory overhead.

 2. Threat of Substitutes
-Position KnowYou as the root-cause alternative to stimulants
+Position KnowYOU as the root-cause alternative to stimulants
-Instead of being “just another ADHD treatment,” KnowYou positions
+Instead of being “just another ADHD treatment,” KnowYOU positions
 itself as a deeper solution — one that addresses hormonal imbalances
 rather than just masking symptoms.
-Framing this as a category shift
-reduces substitution risk.

-substitute products satisfy the same needs how do i make myself insubstituable
+So instead of trying to compete in the same category as stimulants, I'm trying to redefine it and create a new category, one that only i will occupy going in.
+This will also make it hard to substitute for my company because it will be seen as different, rather than interchangeable substitute products satisfy the same needs how do i make myself insubstituable